playname/dots/README.md

 * ~/.xinitrc        - Set up dwm and other programs when starting xorg
 * ~/.zshrc          - Set command completion and custom prompt
 * ~/.zprofile       - Run startx on login

+# Tools

+## collect_files.sh
+Used to copy all necessary files from home directory into repo folder